To publish an effect you first need to export and upload it. Learn how to do this here.

 You'll also need to choose categories for your effect.
 Categories help people to browse and find effects they'll love.

 To submit an effect for publishing, you'll need the following assets:

 Demo videos show users what to expect when using your effect.
 The may also be used as part of the review process.
 On Instagram, demo videos appear in the effect gallery.

 In the example below, you'll see how an icon and demo video appears on Instagram.

 You can choose when you want your effect to become visible, once it's been reviewed and accepted.
 This won't affect when it gets reviewed.

-Once your effect is accepted it will be available through all the chosen platforms.
+Once your effect is accepted, you'll be notified on Facebook and in Spark AR Hub.
+It will then be available through all the chosen platforms.

 Keep in mind that before people can use your effect it'll be reviewed to make sure it meets: